GitExersiceHnetumjor/sidannarverkefni/README.md

 easily accessible outside of the build machine after each run (the build script needs to publish the documents to an external server).~~ *(held þetta sé nógu gott - spyrja kennara)*
     * Something else ...
 Surprise us!!!
 12. Run focused integration or End-to-end tests (e.g. Selenium).
-It is necessary to run this on external staging server (e.g. Heroku).
-To run integration test the application needs to connect to external system e.g. database.
+    * It is necessary to run this on external staging server (e.g. Heroku).
 To run end-to-end test the system needs to have GUI (e.g. webUI).
 (1 point)
 13. Continuous Delivery.
 For each code change the CI server runs these steps:
 **Only continue next step if previous step is success**
     * Run build script (all targets)
-    * Run unit and integration tests (if you have integration tests) Deploy on staging and run End-to-end tests.
+    * Run unit and End-to-end tests.
     * Deploy to production server.
     * Generate feedback to developer